Guide to dynamic bidding – up and down, with Sponsored Products

 Great!
 I’m ready to get started.

-Head to campaign manager to begin optimizing your existing campaigns or to create a new campaign, using the dynamic bids – up and down strategy.
+Head to campaign manager to begin optimising your existing campaigns or to create a new campaign, using the dynamic bids – up and down strategy.

 *Amazon internal data, US, August 2020